kubernetes-sigs/gateway-api-inference-extension/docs/proposals/0602-prefix-cache-aware-routing-proposal/README.md

 [Image source](https://docs.google.com/drawings/d/1KL5DKh42Z_XzvcnejUcRymu99_HwW9y8U29IrPzRCss/edit?usp=sharing)

-## How does prefix cache affinity routing work with LoRA affinity and load-aware routing
+## How does prefix cache affinity work with LoRA affinity and load-aware scheduling

 1. Prefix cache needs to be LoRA aware, as different adapters don’t share the same kv cache.
 Therefore when finding prefix matches, we only match for the same model/adapter.
 2. Prefix affinity needs to be aware of the server load and avoid overloading servers.
 We can calculate a combined weighted score of servers depending on: prefix cache hit ratio,  queue length and k-v cache utilization to achieve a good balance between prefix cache affinity and load balancing.